keu/docs/astro/cli-release-notes.md

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.

+## v1.4.0

+Release date: April 14, 2022

+### New Command to Create and Update Environment Variables

+`astrocloud deployment variable create` is a new Astro CLI command that allows you to create and update [environment variables](environment-variables.md) for a Deployment on Astro.
+New environment variables can be loaded from a file (e.g. `.env`) or specified as inputs to the CLI command itself.
+If you already set environment variables [via a `.env` file locally](develop-project.md#set-environment-variables-via-env-local-development-only), this command allows you to set environment variables on Astro from that file as well.
+More generally, this command makes it easy to automate creating or modifying environment variables instead of setting them manually via the Cloud UI.

+For more information about this command and its options, see the [Astro CLI Command Reference](cli-reference/astrocloud-deployment-variable-create.md).

+### New Command to List and Save Deployment Environment Variables

+You can now list existing environment variables for a given Deployment and save them to a local `.env` file with a new `astrocloud deployment variable list` command.
+This command makes it easy to export existing environment variables for a given Deployment on Astro and test DAGs with them in a local Airflow environment.

+For more information about this command and its options, see the [Astro CLI Command Reference](cli-reference/astrocloud-deployment-variable-list.md).

+### Additional Improvements

+- You can now specify a custom image name in your Astro project's `Dockerfile` as long as the image is based on an existing Astro Runtime image

 ## v1.3.4

 Release date: April 11, 2022